-Steps Actions Redirection and gentle reminder Gentle encouragement, a 'nudge' in the right direction, a small act of kindness.
+Steps Actions 1 Redirection and gentle reminder Gentle encouragement, a 'nudge' in the right direction, a small act of kindness.
 A reminder of our core values delivered privately wherever possible.
 Example: 'I notice you are running.
 Remember we need to walk to be safe in school.
 Show me your fantastic walking.
 Thank you for listening.'
-Caution A clear verbal caution delivered privately, wherever possible, making the child aware of their behaviour and clearly outlining the consequences if they continue.
+2 Caution A clear verbal caution delivered privately, wherever possible, making the child aware of their behaviour and clearly outlining the consequences if they continue.
 Refer to previous examples of good behaviour.
 Use the 30 second scripted intervention (see below) Example: 'I have noticed you are not ready to do your work.
 Remember the rule about being ready to learn.
 If you choose to continue disrupting the lesson, you will have to catch up with your work at playtime.
 Do you remember yesterday when you started your work straight away and got it finished?
 That is what I need to see today.
 Thank you for listening.'
-Reflection time A short time in another class/other side of the field/playground.
+3 Reflection time A short time in another class/other side of the field/playground.
 It is a time for the child to calm down, breathe, look at the situation from a different perspective and compose themselves.
 Example: 'I have noticed you chose to use unkind words.
 Remember our rule about being respectful.
 You have chosen to go and sit in a quiet area.
 I will come and speak to you in two minutes.
 Thank you for listening.'
-Putting things right If the child continues with the same behaviour after they are expected to spend some or all of their free time (e.g. playtime) with the adult to repair any harm caused.
+4 Putting things right If the child continues with the same behaviour after they are expected to spend some or all of their free time (e.g. playtime) with the adult to repair any harm caused.
 The link between the behaviour and the harm needing repair is made clear.
 At this stage some of the restorative questions may be used to support the discussion.
-Time to Talk A reflective conversation takes place between the adult and the child.
+5 Time to Talk A reflective conversation takes place between the adult and the child.
 The child is encouraged to take responsibility for their behaviour choices, to consider the impact on themselves and others.
 The restorative questions should be used to frame the discussion.
 If appropriate, staff to inform parents/carers at the end of the day or as soon as possible and set the expectationi the child will make better choices tomorrow.
-Redirection and gentle reminder Caution Reflection time Putting things right Time to important.
+It is not the severity of the consequence; it is the certainty that follow up will take place which is important.